-$F = (1 - \sin^2 \phi \sin^2 \theta)(1 - \cos^2 \phi \sin^2 \theta)$ xz or yz plane.
-This is different from the assumption used in Ludwig's definitions, in which the antenna is located in the xy plane.
+In polarimetric weather radar applications, a planar phased array antenna is usually located in the y-z plane in the coordinate system due to radar always assume precipitations in the x-z or y-z plane.
+This is different from the assumption used in Ludwig's definitions, in which the antenna is located in the x-y plane.
 Consequently, a new polarization basis needs to be defined following the same procedure used in Ludwig's definitions.
 In radar applications, vertical (V) and horizontal (H) polarization bases are the most commonly used.
-The horizontal axis (y-axis) is parallel to the ground, and the vertical axis (z-axis) is parallel to gravity.
-For an infinitesimal electric dipole oriented vertically in the z-axis, the electric field will be directed in the θ direction with no cross polarization, as shown in Table III.
-If, on the other hand, an infinitesimal magnetic dipole is oriented vertically in the z-axis, the electric field will be directed in the φ direction with no cross polarization.
+The horizontal axis (y-axis) is parallel to the ground and the vertical (z-axis) is parallel to gravity.
+For an infinitesimal electric dipole oriented vertically in the z-axis, the electric field will be directed in the θ direction with no cross-polarization as shown in Table III.
+If, on the other hand, an infinitesimal magnetic dipole is oriented vertically in the z-axis, the electric field will be directed in the φ direction with no cross-polarization.
 However, if the same infinitesimal dipoles (electric/magnetic) are horizontally oriented in the y-axis, the electric fields will have both θ and φ components.
-Therefore, the copolarization and cross-polarization components can be calculated using the θ and φ components, as shown in Table III.
+Therefore, the co- and crosspolarization components can be calculated using the θ and φ components as shown in Table III.